mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/logic.md

 of the propositions governed by the modal words.
 The necessary basis for a modal logic is a logic of unanalyzed propositions such as was developed by the Stoics.

+## Stoic logic

+For Diodorus Cronos a proposition is possible iff it either is or will be true, is impossible iff it is false and will never be tru, and is necessary if it is true and will never be false.
+‘The Persian Empire has been destroyed’ was untrue but possible when Socrates was alive; after Alexander's victories it was true and necessary.
+For Diodorus, as for Aristotle, a special necessity applies to the past.

+It is a feature of D.'s definition of possibility that there are no possibilities that are forever unrealized: whatever is possible is or will be one day true.
+This appears to involve a form of fatalism: no one can ever do anything other than what they in fact do.

+The Master Argument:

+1. Past truths are necessary.
+2. Nautilus will not ever be seen.
+3. It has always been the case that Nautilus will not ever be seen.
+(A plausible consequence of 2.)
+4. It is necessary that Nautilus will not even be seen.
+(From 3 and 1.)
+5. It is impossible that Nautilus will ever be seen.
+(Necessarily not = impossible that.)

+Only what will happen can happen.

+This argument is flawed by an ambiguity in the premise that past truths are necessary.
+What is a past truth?

+* If it means a true proposition in the past tense, then there is no guarantee that it is necessary.
+* If it is a proposition that is made true by an event in the past, then past truths are indeed necessary; but a proposition such as 3 is not a past truth and hence does not entail 4.

+Diodorus' pupil Philo defines the conditional.
+‘If p, then q’, he said, was false in the case in which *p* was true and *q* false and true in the 3 other cases.

+On the other hand, there are passages suggesting that at least some Stoics took a different view of the truth-conditions.
+Chrysippus is reported as saying that in ‘If p then q’ the connective declared that *q followed from p*.
+A conditional is true when the contradictory of its consequent conflicts with its antecedent.
+For instance, ‘If it is day, it is light’ is true because ‘It is not light’, the contradictory of the consequent, conflicts with ‘It is day’.
+A conditional is false when the contradictory of its consequent does not conflict with the antecedent, such as ‘If it is day, Dion is walking’ because ‘Not: Dion is walking’ does not conflict with ‘It is day’.

+Stoics introduced a new term, *lekton*, literally *thing said*.
+The *lekton* plays an important part in the Stoic treatment of the distinction between signs and what they signify.
+The Stoics said that three items are linked together, the signification, the signifier, and the topic.
+The signifier is a sound, such as ‘Dion’, the signification is the matter that is portrayed by it, the topic is the external object such as Dion himself.
+Of these three items two, the sound and the topic are material, but one is intangible, the matter signified, i.e. the *lekton*, which is what is true or false.

+The *lekton* is what said by the sentence, namely that ‘Dion is walking’.
+This is not a tangible entity like Dion himself, or the name ‘Dion’, or the whole sentence ‘Dion is walking’.
+Whether the sentence is true or false depends on whether the matter it portrays obtains or not, i.e. on whether Dion is or is not walking.
+On this bases we can say that a *lekton* is the content of a sentence in the indicative.

+Stoics realized the importance of scope when they were treating negations.
+‘It is day and it is light’ was not contradictory to ‘It is day and it is not light’.
+The contradictory must be formed by attaching the negation sign at the beginning so that it governs the whole proposition.

+The criterion for the invalidity of an inference was analogous to the one Chrysippus offered for the truth-value of a conditional.
+An inference was valid if the contradictory of the conclusion conflicted with the conjunction of the premises; if it did not conflict, then the inference was invalid.
+A typical invalid inference was ‘If it is day, it is light.
+But it is day.
+Therefore Dion is walking.’
+Nowadays we are accustomed to distinguish valid inferences and sound inferences.
+An inference may be valid but unsound if one or more of its premises is untrue.
+The Stoics made a similar distinction, but used the Greek word for ‘true’ to correspond to ‘sound’ and ‘false’ to correspond to ‘unsound’.
+An inference was unsound if either it was invalid or it contained some falsity in its premises.

+Inferences came in various forms, called ‘moods’:

+(A) If 1 then 2; but 1; therefore 2.
+(B) If 1 then 2; but not 2; therefore not 1.
+(C) Not both 1 and 2; but 1; therefore not 2.
+(D) Either 1 or 2; but 1; therefore not 2.
+(E) Either 1 or 2; but not 2; therefore 1.

+All valid inferences, Chrysippus believed, can be reduced to these forms.